lynnliu030/berkeley-os-prelim/cpu_concurrency/README.md

 ### Message passing
 Whenever a piece of data is to be exchanged, the process will invoke the kernel with a request to send information to target process.
 User-mode process will copy data into buffer, then issue a system call to request the data to be transferred.
 Once kernel is invoked, it will copy the transferred data first to its own memory.
 Then target process do similar things.

+E.x. pipe, message queue, that sits in the kernel space

 **Cons**: 1) one data exchange invokes two syscalls, one read, one write.
 2) transferred data are copied twice (i.e. kernel memory, receiving process).

 ### Shared memory